drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 2.   **Methodology**

-We propose a CPV/T which converts full spectrum incident sunlight to both electricity and thermal energy.
-It will be an immediate solution to use the entire solar spectrum for electricity in PV band and thermal energy from the heat waste and radiation out of the PV band to higher temperature water heating.
-The concentrated system contains a Fresnel lens, PV cell, nanofluid flowing in glass tubes, and heat exchanger attached to both PV cell and coil immersed in the water tank as shown Fig.1.
+We propose a CPV/T which converts full-spectrum incident sunlight to both electricity and thermal energy.
+It constitutes an immediate solution to using the entire solar spectrum for electricity in the PV band and for thermal energy from the heat waste and radiation outside the PV band, for purposes of higher temperature water heating.
+The concentrating system contains a Fresnel lens, PV cell, nanofluid flowing in glass tubes, and heat exchanger attached to both the PV cell and a coil immersed in a water tank as shown in Fig.1.
 Incident sunlight is firstly concentrated by the Fresnel lens.
-The concentrated sunlight focused on the nanofluid flowing in quartz tubes.
+The concentrated sunlight focuses on the nanofluid flowing in quartz tubes.
 The photons which can be converted most efficiently by the PV are transmitted to the PV module.
-The Low-energy photons, which cannot be converted by the PV, and high-energy photons, which would be converted inefficiently, are absorbed and converted to the thermal energy.
-The electrical energy converted by the PV will be recorded directly.
+The low-energy photons, which cannot be converted by the PV, and high-energy photons, which would be converted inefficiently, are absorbed and converted to thermal energy.
+The electrical energy converted by the PV is recorded directly.
 The heat pipe attached to the PV module is used as waste thermal energy collector.
-This energy is extracted by fluid flowing in the pipe which will be directed to the heat exchange water tank.
-The outlet water temperature from the pipe attached to the PV module will be the inlet water temperature for the water tank inlet water temperature.
-Finally, the tank\'s outlet water temperature is determined to calculate the actual thermal energy collected from the full spectrum collected by the CPV/T system.
-When the system is operating, water first flows through the heat exchanger attached to the PV module.
-Then flows to heat exchange water tank to be further heated to a higher temperature.
+This energy is extracted by fluid flowing in the pipe which is directed to the heat exchange water tank.
+The outlet water temperature from the pipe attached to the PV module is the inlet water temperature for the water tank.
+Finally, the tank\'s outlet water temperature is determined to calculate the actual thermal energy derived from the full spectrum collected by the CPV/T system.
+When the system is operating, water first flows through the heat exchanger attached to the PV module, and then flows to the heat exchange water tank to be further heated to a higher temperature.

-One dimensional numerical model is established for simulation to determine the temperature, electrical, thermal power, and performance of the whole system.
-The Fresnel lens\'s geometry, spectral splitting nanofluid tubes, heat exchangers, and PV orientation are designed to obtain the optimal system performance.
-The nanofluid\'s optical properties are experimentally measured and used as input to the model to determine the absorption and transmission of radiation in the spectral splitting of the CPV/T system.
-The system is designed in which the visible light could be transmitted, light with low and high wavelength spectrum could be absorbed by the nanofluid.
-Zinc oxide nanofluid is prepared using a two-step method with water and ethylene glycol (EG) with a 50%:50% ratio.
-1 mg, 2.5 mg, 4.75 mg, 10 mg and 25 mg of nano powder ZnO is poured into a 50 ml of water-glycol solution and ultrasonically stirred for 30 minutes.
-Then the samples are represented by letter A, B, C, D, E and F where A is simply solution of water and EG, B (20 ppm), C (50 ppm), D (95 ppm), E (200 ppm) and F (500 ppm).
+A one-dimensional numerical model was developed for simulation purposes to determine the temperature, electrical output, thermal power, and performance of the whole system.
+The Fresnel lens\'s geometry, spectral splitting nanofluid tubes, heat exchangers, and PV orientation were designed to obtain the optimal system performance.
+The nanofluid\'s optical properties were experimentally measured and used as input to the model to determine the absorption and transmission of radiation in the spectral splitting of the CPV/T system.
+The system was designed in such a way that the visible light could be transmitted and light in the low and high wavelength spectrum could be absorbed by the nanofluid.
+The zinc oxide nanofluid was prepared using a two-step method with water and ethylene glycol (EG) in a 50%:50% ratio.
+1 mg, 2.5 mg, 4.75 mg, 10 mg and 25 mg of nano powder ZnO were poured into a 50-ml water-glycol solution and ultrasonically stirred for 30 minutes.
+In the following, the samples are represented by the letters A, B, C, D, E and F where A is simply a solution of water and EG, that is, A (0 ppm) and B (20 ppm), C (50 ppm), D (95 ppm), E (200 ppm) and F (500 ppm).

 3.  **Model description**